SSWConsulting/SSW.Rules.Content/rules/do-you-use-emoji-in-dynamics-label/rule.md

 Advantages:

-* Flexibility - allow to customize any style or behaviour.
+* Flexibility - can customize any style or behaviour.

 Disadvantages: